celo-org/docs/blog/03-20-2023-decentralized-land-auction-smart-contract/Decentralized-Land-Auction-Smart-Contract.md

  ```

+You can follow or use this project as a reference to edit yours and get the required files, images e.t.c [by clicking this link](https://github.com/Ikanji201/LandAuction)

 To get started, you should create a new file on Remix called `LandAuction.sol`.
 The process of creating a new file on Remix can be found in the documentation, which you can refer to for guidance.[(click here)](https://remix-ide.readthedocs.io/en/latest/file_explorer.html#:~:text=Creating%20new%20files,-There%20are%202&text=The%20first%20is%20to%20click,will%20open%20in%20the%20Editor.).

 After successfully creating the new file, the following step would be to specify some statements in our smart contract.